sandibi13/zephyr/README.md

+# Zephyr

+## Description

-# Zephyr - Your ultimate AI chatbot with a dynamic, generative UI experience
+Your ultimate AI chatbot with a dynamic, generative UI experience

 ## Key Features